blake-wp/sra_up_bee/README.md

 attributes.”<br>

-A simple SQL query will be used to retrieve a table for further analysis in R. The sample attributes are an inconsistent mess and rather than trying to sort that with complex SQL queries, I’ll just use R.
+A simple SQL query will be used to retrieve a table for further analysis in R. The sample attributes are an inconsistent mess.
+R will be used to filter the table.

 ## Script